Ohio high court advises judges not to refuse to perform gay marriages

 McConnell refused to marry two women in July, and said in a statement that his decision was based on his personal and Christian beliefs.
 Another judge married the couple, and McConnell sought an advisory opinion about whether he could opt out of the rotation that would have him perform civil marriages.

-Corrects paragraphs 1 and 7 to reflect that a board, not the Supreme Court, issued the opinion
+(This version of the story corrects paragraphs one and seven to reflect that a board, not the Supreme Court, issued the opinion)